MozhanKmlz/nova-open-ipodwdm/README.md

 ## Introduction

-NOVA (Network Orchestration, Vigilance, and Automation) is an open-source orchestration framework that unifies OpenConfig and OpenROADM specifications to automate end-to-end IP-over-DWDM (IPoDWDM) service creation, deletion, and telemetry collection across multi-vendor optical transport networks.
+NOVA (Network Orchestration, Vigilance, and Automation) is an open-source orchestration framework that unifies OpenConfig and OpenROADM specifications to automate end-to-end Internet Protocol-over-Dense Wavelength Division Multiplexing (IPoDWDM) service creation, deletion, and telemetry collection across multi-vendor optical transport networks.

 It has been validated in a multi-vendor testbed at The University of Texas at Dallas, enabling reproducible research in disaggregated optical networking.